Phugtal Monastery: Phuktal Monastic School

+On 31 December 2014, a landslide near Phuktal caused the formation of a landslide dam on the Tsarap River which broke in May 2015 and washed away the school campus which was later restored with the financial aid from Jammu and Kashmir State Government and the Central Government.

+Traditional Tibetan medical clinic

 The Phuktal Gompa maintains a Traditional Tibetan medical clinic, catering to the local community.
 There is an on-site Amchi, a traditional Tibetan physician who provides natural Sowa-Rigpa medicine, many of which have been prepared at the monastery itself.
-The village life in the Lungnak Valley revolves around the monastery.
-Monks from the monastery attend local village events of significance, such as birth, deaths and weddings, performing traditional prayer ceremonies.
-The villagers visit the monastery to offer prayers, consult the Amchi and to attend festivals and special events at the monastery.

-The village and the monastery has remained largely untouched by modern development.
-The Monastery was electrified by Global Himalayan Expedition in July 2016 through setting up of solar micro-grids.